open/close all folders

 - In Spartan Planet by A. Bertram Chandler, the lost colony is founded by a raging misogynist.
 Again, reproduction is artificial.
 As in ancient Sparta, babies with birth defects are left in the wilderness to die; here, lack of male parts is considered a defect.

-- There are plenty of examples in The Stainless Steel Rat series.
+- There are several examples in The Stainless Steel Rat series.
 Makes sense, considering it occurs at a time when a collapsed Empire is being reassembled.

 - Keithland in The Cycle of Fire was founded when a ship was forced down on an uncharted world.
 All post-medieval technology was deliberately abandoned so their escaped alien prisoners wouldn't try to capture it.

-- Happens a lot in The History of the Galaxy novels.
+- Happens a lot.
 After the discovery of the Hypersphere anomaly, hundreds of colony ships were sent out to colonize other worlds.
 Many got lost due to the poorly-understood nature of the anomaly and lack of navigation equipment that works in another dimention.
 Throughout the series, many lost colonies are being rediscovered, many of which have regressed to barbarism and forgotten their origins.
 One short story details a demonstration of a new type of Space Fighter that involves dropping a cluster bomb onto a planet thought to be devoid of life.
 However, during the demonstration, a sensor on the planetary surface detects the presence of a human child, making the testers realize what a horrible mistake they've made.
 Luckily, a daring pilot manages to save the colony.

 - The First Galactic War started when the corrupt government of the overpopulated Earth decided to look outside the Solar System for habitable worlds to offload extra people.
 They sent scount ships, which returned with disturbing news.
 Nearly all nearby star systems already had colonies from ships sent centuries before.
 Realizing the colonists would object to an influx of unwanted rabble from Earth, Earth's president decides to launch a pre-emptive strike in order to put the upstart colonies in their place.
 What follows is a 30-year war that Earth eventually loses.